Association for Financial Markets in Europe

 9 Jul 2018

-Their ask — AFME and ISDA request the Commission replace the proposed EUID with the Legal Entity Identifier (LEI) as the standard identifier for EU companies.
+Message — AFME and ISDA request the Commission replace the proposed EUID with the Legal Entity Identifier (LEI) as the standard identifier for EU companies.
 They argue the LEI is already a global standard endorsed by the G20, used across EU financial regulations, and would avoid forcing companies to maintain multiple identifiers.123

-How it helps them — This would eliminate duplicate compliance requirements for financial firms already using LEIs.45
+Why — This would eliminate duplicate compliance requirements for financial firms already using LEIs.45

 Meeting with Paulina Dejmek Hack (Cabinet of President Jean-Claude Juncker)